ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

 ![Alt text](images/foscam_main_settings.jpg)![Alt text](images/foscam_picture_settings.jpg)
 ## Cameratypes that work with this

-i created 2 groups of cams that work with this app, but only group 1 has full functionality.
+i created 3 groups of cams that work with this app, but only group 1 has full functionality.

 1) F19828P, F19828P V2, F19928P, R2, F19821W V2
    cams that are PTZ and with infrared light controlled with type 2 CGI commands
-2) C1 lite, C1
+2) C1, C1 V3
+   no PTZ cams with infrared
+3) C1 lite
    no PTZ cams without infrared

 if your cam isnt here it can still work, but i dont know the type.